 The Best Pad Thai in Toronto

-Behold the 12 best pad thai in Toronto.
+Here is the best pad thai in Toronto.

 See also: The Best Thai Restaurants in Toronto